microsoft/BotBuilder-V3/specs/botframework-activity/botframework-activity.md

 `A6002`: If a channel assigns an [`id`](#Id) to a typing activity, it MAY allow bots and clients to delete the typing activity before its expiration.

 `A6003`: If able, channels SHOULD send typing activities to bots.

+## Handoff activity

+Handoff activities are used to request or signal a change in focus between elements inside a bot.
+They are not intended to be used in wire communication (besides internal communication that occurs between services in a distributed bot).

+Handoff activities are identified by a `type` value of `handoff`.

+`A6200`: Channels SHOULD drop handoff activities if they are not supported.

 ## Complex types